xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 This question has puzzled me for quite some time: the expansion is already done in `TlsAlloc`, why memory allocation is still needed?
-Until I notice that the expansion is only applied to a **Thread** Environment Block, which means for newly created thread, it will expand its own TLS at the first-time usage.
+Until I notice that the expansion is only applied to a **Thread** Environment Block, which means for new thread, it will only expand its _own_ TLS at the first-time usage.
+All other threads' expansion TLS remain intact.

 That's when the expansion requires memory allocation: VLD gets a TLS slot index >= 64 and captures the first memory allocation in a new thread.